Narnoocom/api-documentation/source/includes/_booking.md

 Parameter |  Type |  Description
 --------- | ------- | -------
 [productAvailability][availability] | integer |  containing available seats.
-[productAvailability][availability][bookingDate]  | date time |  This needs to be sent over to the reservation write when creating a booking
+[productAvailability][bookingDate]  | date time |  This needs to be sent over to the reservation write when creating a booking
 [productAvailability][price] | float |  containing the price of the seat for each option.

 <aside class="notice">